slint-ui/slint/docs/src/content/docs/std-widgets/scrollview.md

 A Scrollview contains a viewport that is bigger than the view and can be scrolled.
 It has scrollbar to interact with.
-The viewport-width and viewport-height are calculated automatically to create a scollable view except for when using a for loop to populate the elements.
+The viewport-width and viewport-height are calculated automatically to create a scrollable view except for when using a for loop to populate the elements.
 In that case the viewport-width and viewport-height aren't calculated automatically and must be set manually for scrolling to work.
 The ability to